Sudhanshu1st/streamlit-app/README.md

 App Link: https://app-app-guc2wa4ax5.streamlit.app/#summarize-url
 ## Introduction

-Langchain Summarizer is a simple web application that leverages the power of Langchain and OpenAI's GPT to automatically generate summaries of web page content based on the provided URL.
-This project aims to provide users with a convenient and efficient way to extract key information and main points from lengthy articles, blog posts, news, and other web pages.
+Langchain Summarizer is a simple web app built with Langchain and OpenAI's GPT that lets you summarize any web page by just providing its URL.
+It helps quickly extract the main points from articles, blogs, news, or any other content online.
 ## Features

 - **URL Summarization**: Users can input any valid URL, and the application will process the content to generate a concise and coherent summary.